-Board response and corresponding plan page numbers (s): 3, 4, 7, 18, 28-29, 31-32, 39, 50, 59-60, 62, and 65.
+Board response and corresponding plan page numbers (s): 3, 4, 7, 9-11, 17, 28, 33-34, 40-41, 63, 64, 73, and 74.

-In order to better align resources in the Texoma area, Board staff also participate on various advisory boards and committees such as the Center for Workplace Learning at Grayson College, Manufacturing and Healthcare Committees and the Texoma Council of Government's Transportation Committee, Community Services Advisory Council, Comprehensive Economic Development Committee, and the Aging & Disability Resource Center meetings.
+In order to better align resources in the Texoma area, Board staff also participate on various advisory boards and committees such as the Center for Workplace Learning at Grayson College, Manufacturing and Healthcare Committees, the Texoma Council of Government's Transportation Committee, Community Services Advisory Council, Comprehensive Economic Development Committee, Fannin County's Literacy Council, and the Aging & Disability Resource Center meetings.
 Many of these groups and committees are made up of and led by local employers and locally elected officials In addition, Texoma staff also participate as members of the Sherman Housing Authority Board, the Denison Homeless Committee, and the Homeless Shelter of Grayson County.
 The Board's Executive Director is very committed to Economic Development and has served as the chair of the Sherman Economic Development Corporation for the past three years and will continue to do so for at least another three years.

 By developing strong partnerships with education, economic development, and employers, Texoma is able to remain current with employer needs.
-Regular meetings with these stakeholders provides an organized and appropriate mechanism for updating education and training programs to meet the needs of participants and employers.
+Regular meetings with these stakeholders provide an organized and appropriate mechanism for updating education and training programs to meet the needs of participants and employers.